quantrkucb/MultiAssetReturnPrediction/README.md

 # MultiAssetReturnPrediction
 A project completed at UC Berkeley under supervision of Dr Ali Kakhbod.
 The goal of this project was to understand feature importance across different asset classes, and to build a multi-factor model that achieves reasonable return predictions.
 Our team consisted of Ajay Kumar, Rohit Chaturvedi, Gurmeet Bedi, Rishi Kumra and Sudhansh Dua.

+The code cannot be shared due to a NDA signed with a firm by one of our teammates.
+However, our results and paper are available.